Compositional Sensitivity

 Sample effectsAuger xray wiki in png format

 The sample thickness will influence the sensitivity of the measurement.
-For very thin samples, the total intensity emitted will be low, thereby limiting the detection limit.
+The total intensity emitted will be low for very thin samples, thereby limiting the detection limit.
 As sample thickness increases, the background associated with all other processes will increase, limiting the signal-to-background ratio (SBR).
 This effect typically results in a maximum in the measurement's signal-to-noise ratio (SNR) vs. sample thickness; the SNR is the relevant metric.
-For EELS measurements, the signal is strong even to near zero thickness, but the background rises rapidly with the thickness.
-In addition, multiple scattering of the electrons will spread the EELS core-loss signal to higher energies, thus reduce the SBR further.
-The net effect is a peak in the SNR of the EELS signal at moderate thicknesses, then a fall off beyond that.
-EDS data background rises slowly and generally the spectrum SNR continues to rise with thickness.
-Multiple scattering in this context reduces the lateral resolution of the probe and the MDM falls as the probe broadens.
+The signal is strong even to near zero thickness for EELS measurements, but the background rises rapidly with the thickness.
+In addition, multiple scattering of the electrons will spread the EELS core-loss signal to higher energies, thus reducing the SBR further.
+The net effect is a peak in the SNR of the EELS signal at moderate thicknesses, followed by a fall-off beyond that.
+EDS data background rises slowly, and generally, the spectrum SNR continues to rise with thickness.
+Multiple scattering in this context reduces the lateral resolution of the probe, and the MDM falls as the probe broadens.

 The Auger and x-ray photoelectron spectroscopy (XPS) signal only originates from the (near) sample surface, so sample thickness does not have the same meaning.